kalvinliang965/odin-Rock-Paper-Scissors/README.md

 # odin-Rock-Paper-Scissors

-This is just a simple program I wrote to practice function calling in javascript
+## Description

+This program is a rock paper scissor game, but I included a UI.